Gilligan’s Island Transcript

 BACK TO SCENE

-Headhunter gets up and the back of his skirt is burned.
-He flees the clearing into the jungle, smoke billowing from his behind.
+Headhunter gets up.
+The back of his skirt is burned.
+Skipper/headhunter stammers as he fears headhunter still wants a fight.
+But headhunter jumps over Gilligan and flees from the clearing into the jungle.
+Smoke billows from his behind.

 EXT.
 LAGOON BEACH - DAY

-Headhunter emerges from the jungle and runs toward the lagoon with a trail of smoke behind him.
+Headhunter emerges from the jungle and runs toward the lagoon.
+A smoke trails behind him.

 REVERSE ANGLE